hajali-amine/pfe-search-engine/README.md

   - [ ] Find a way to cache Docker layers.
 - [ ] Add a pre-commit hook.
 - [x] Add logging in different components.
-- [ ] Add application metrics using Prometheus API.
+- [x] Add application metrics using Prometheus API.
-- [ ] Use K8S for deployment.
+- [x] Use K8S for deployment.
-- [ ] Use Helm or Kustomize to package the different entities.
 - [ ] Use ArgoCD for GitOps.
 - [ ] Add Linkerd and Flagger for Canary deployment strategy.
-- [ ] Use Terraform to provision infrastructure and set-up the first Helm charts.
+- [x] Use Terraform to provision infrastructure and set-up the first Helm charts.
-- [ ] Add application metrics and visualize them using Prometheus and Grafana.
+- [x] Add application metrics and visualize them using Prometheus and Grafana.
+  - [ ] Grafana is crashing.
+Check why.
 - [ ] Add retention policy for logs both for dev and prod.
 - [ ] Add an alerting system with Discord Webhooks.
 - [ ] Make an ingress with a domain name.